npetersen2/nathanpetersen.com-hugo/content/posts/2020-07-17-designing-firmware-driver-for-serially-addressable-leds-xilinx-zynq-7000/index.md

 When designing at the hardware level, consideration must be made to ensure all devices interact correctly with each other.
 For a reasonably slow (less than 10 MHz) digital interface consisting of a stream of bits, there is only one major concern: the voltage level must match the requirement from each device.
 The `IN-PI556FCH` serially-addressable LED requires 5V digital logic, so the 1.8V output from the Zynq-7000 FPGA pin must be level shifted to 5V.
 In addition, a power supply decoupling capacitor is used at each LED.
 The general hardware block diagram is shown below.

+{{< figure
+    src="images/hardware-diagram.svg"
-![Block diagram of hardware required for interfacing FPGA to serially-addressable LEDs.
-Notice the simplicity -- only one FPGA pin is used to control all four LEDs.][hardware-diagram]
+    caption="Block diagram of hardware required for interfacing FPGA to serially-addressable LEDs.
+Notice the simplicity -- only one FPGA pin is used to control all four LEDs." class="image"
+>}}

 ### FPGA